Limpsfield Grange School: teaching autistic girls

 Anxiety

-Top 5 tips on educating autistic girls
+Top five tips on educating autistic girls

 - Build a relationship.
-Relationships are crucial to autistic girls – they need to feel accepted by you, and that you understand them.
+Relationships are crucial to autistic girls – they need to feel accepted by you and that you understand them.

 - Make learning concrete, contextual and visual.

-- Ask them how they would like to be supported in social situations –girls will want to engage with others socially but may find this overwhelming or confusing.
+- Ask them how they would like to be supported in social situations – girls will want to engage with others socially but may find this overwhelming or confusing.

-- Build in quiet space and time each day where the girls can process their thoughts and feelings without being socially “on show.”
+- Build in quiet space and time each day where the girls can process their thoughts and feelings without being socially ‘on show’.
 Remember that masking all day is exhausting.

 - they want to please people

-- they are sociable without understanding context
+- they are sociable without always understanding the context

-- they are concrete literal thinkers
+- they are concrete, literal thinkers

 - they can be very trusting

-- low self-esteem.
+- they can experience low self-esteem.

-Check understanding of situations and terminology and make these sessions student-led so you are addressing gaps in their knowledge.
+Try to always check their understanding of situations and terminology and make these sessions student-led so you are addressing gaps in their knowledge.